House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 CleanTools 10063

-We’re not at all sure what “No. 1 Choice of Car Lovers” means – we love cars, and we’re pretty sure about keeping The Absorber at #8.
-It makes the list at all for being affordable and way more absorbent than a chamois, but mostly for being basically indestructible, performing at the same level for years on end.
+We’re not sure what “No. 1 Choice of Car Lovers” means; we love cars and are pretty sure about keeping The Absorber at #8.
+It makes the list for being affordable, way more absorbent than a chamois, and indestructible.

 The drawback is that The Absorber is unfortunately not all that absorbent.
-Yeah, it beats a chamois, but so does every other car drying towel on this list.
-Compared to our top picks, this is really just moving the water around.
-Also, despite its claims of being mold-resistant, a lot of units have a distinct mildew smell right out of the box.
+Yeah, it beats a chamois, but so does every other car-drying towel on this list.
+Compared to our top picks, the Absorber only moves the water around.
+Also, despite its claims of being mold-resistant, some towels have a distinct mildew smell right out of the box.

 Pros